Financial Aid & Cost of Attendance

 - July 15th - Recommended date to have all documents in to ensure your financial aid is applied to your bill before the bill due date.

-To receive any federal financial aid, all requested verification documents must be received within 120 days of the student's last date of attendance or from the last date of the academic year, (September 11, 2020 for 2019-20 or September 13, 2021 for 2020-21), whichever comes first.
+To receive any federal financial aid, all requested verification documents must be received within 120 days of the student's last date of attendance or from the last date of the academic year or the federal deadline, (September 11, 2024 for 2023-24 or September 17, 2025 for 2024-25), whichever comes first.
 Please note that we must also have received a valid FAFSA result before the end of the term.
 If the student does not complete the verification process, no federal aid will be awarded.

 However, if the student was awarded a Direct Loan, in addition to meeting the verification deadlines, the loan must be accepted by the student AND approved by the federal government before the student's last date of attendance to receive loan funds.
 It is recommended you have all required documents in and accept your loans by December 1st for Fall or May 1st for Spring to ensure you will meet the required deadlines.